MIC-DKFZ/semantic_segmentation/tools/Readme.md

 The ``tools/`` folder contains some useful tools for developing and experimenting.
 It is not guaranteed that these tools will work for all kind of use-cases, datasets and datatypes but even then they can be used as a starting point and can be adapted with a few changes.
-These scripts support the general Hydra override syntax as described in [config](../config), together with some additional arguments (these can be used via the argparse syntax with a -- prefix).
+These scripts support the general Hydra override syntax as described in [config](../config), together with some additional arguments (these can be used via the argparse syntax with a `--` prefix).
+For each tool use the ``-h`` flag (e.g. ``python tools/show_data.py -h``) to see all additional options.

 ### show_data.py
 Load and Visualize the pytorch dataset which is defined in the dataset config.
-Can be used for data inspeciton and to view different data augmentation pipelines.
+Can be used for data inspection and to view different data augmentation pipelines.
   - dataset: Name of the dataset config (see [here](#selecting-a-dataset))
   - --augmentation: Which augmentations to use: None (by default), train, val or test.
 If A.Normalization(std=...,mean=...) is part of the augmentations, this will be undone during visualization to get a better interpretable image
   - --split: which split to use: train, val or test Dataset (train by default)
+  - --segmentation: type of segmentation - semantic or instance, depending on the dataset
 ````shell
 pyhton tools/show_data.py dataset=<dataset.name>
 pyhton tools/show_data.py dataset=Cityscapes --split=val --augmentation=val